XT-1997/FDANET/README.md

-# FDANET
+# A Deep Feature Aggregation Network for Accurate Indoor Camera Localization
-The implementation of the paper "A Deep Feature Aggregation Network for Accurate Indoor Camera Localization".
+This is the PyTorch implementation of our paper "A Deep Feature Aggregation Network for Accurate Indoor Camera Localization".

+# Setup
+To run our model, the following packages are required:

+cython, numpy, pytorch,opencv, tqdm, imgaug